vycdev/king-typer/docs/about.md

 The app is written using TypeScript, a strongly-typed superset of Javascript which is combined with React to create a responsive web application.

 ### File structure
-The repository is a mono-repository meaning it serves two parts of the app that are connected together, the API and the SPA.
+The repository is a mono-repository meaning it serves two parts of the app that are connected together, the API (application programming interface) and the SPA (single page application).

 In the root folder you will find a `packages` folder which contains the `web` folder, A.K.A. the SPA, and the `api` folder.

 #### The `api` folder.

-The `api` folder contains a simple api server that not developed yet, but it's planned on being used in the future to manage the accounts, mutiplayer typing tests, everything that is gonna store use the database, etc. The API will be hosted on a different server and it will communicate with the SPA.
+The `api` folder contains a simple api server that not developed yet, but it's planned on being used in the future to manage the accounts, mutiplayer typing tests, everything that is gonna store use the database, etc. The API will be hosted on a different server and it will communicate with the SPA through simple HTTP requests.

 #### The `web` folder.